saulcarvalho/SEIC-IoT-Proj/README.md

 <h1> SEIC-IoT-Proj </h1>
 <p> This project was solely developed by myself, with components I had on the shelf.
-The model of the project main system and subsystems was my own call/choice.</p>
+The model of the project, the main system and subsystems was my own call/choice.</p>
 <h2> Description: </h2>
 <p> Developed for the class Electronic Systems for the Internet of Things. <br> <br>
     The objective of this project was to create a functioning system with multiple devices that communicated with each order in a typical IoT environment. </p>